timofeysie/satisfactory/docs/wiki-commons.md

 - A - name "text" to hold the text generating api currently in images
 - B - named "commons" to handle the commons image search.

+We chose A.  The image route code was moved to a new text endpoint.

-Either way, what's the command?
+Now, what's the scaffolding command?

+## Creating the backend image search endpoint

 nx generate @nestjs/schematics:resource text --sourceRoot apps/nest-demo/src/app